 Secularism does not curb the greed of the most powerful, and although it protects the rights of religious minorities it does not necessarily protect other minorities.
 Nor should it - Though it is clear that many if not most secularists are active in promoting personal, social and political progress.

 Left Liberal ideologies are about re-distribution of wealth that brings economic freedom to the many - from the few.
 Those without financial independence and security cannot claim their freedoms if they are not affordable.
-Wealth buys power and privilege that can easily distort both democracy and equal rights if it is only in the hands of the few.
+Wealth buys power and privilege that can easily distorts both democracy and equal rights if it is only in the hands of the few.
 It is not an ideology that is popular with the ‘haves’ of this world!

 The lack of economic freedom subverts democracy and secularism - through the financial considerations of political organisation, the law, education and the flow of information through control and use of publishing, advertising and media, all of which are restricted and distorted in favour of the few who have the money to buy their services or own and control them.